kibook/xml-utils/README.md

 The *s1kd-highlight* tool adds syntax highlighting to program listings in a data module.
 By default this is accomplished by wrapping detected syntax in XSL-FO inline elements with the proper namespace to allow a stylesheet to pass them through to the final FO processor.
 The actual elements used can be customized, however.

+To enable highlighting on a verbatim text element, include the processing instruction `<?language ...?>` in the element, where `...` is the name of the language.

 OPTIONS
 =======